Samarth2709/Smart-Warehouse-Robot-Navigation/README.md

 * The grid uses **4‑neighbour (Manhattan)** moves (no diagonals).
 * A\* with an admissible Manhattan‑distance heuristic is recommended.
 * Your path should include **both** endpoints.
-* Feel free to cache/search once and reuse for both legs.
-* Keep your code self‑contained (standard library only).